Veterans Disability Benefits

 The process of filing for workers’ comp in North Carolina is a complicated one requiring many different forms and adhering to many deadlines before you receive the money you need to support your family.
 Unfortunately, your employer and your employer’s insurance company benefit if your claim is filed incorrectly or denied.
 Your employer is not obligated to tell you about the different forms you have to file or deadlines you have to meet.
 They can challenge your claim, saying that you were drunk or under the influence of drugs when the accident happened.
 They can challenge the judge’s decision and force you to go through an extremely complicated appeals process.
 Your best choice is to have the help and guidance of a skilled workers’ compensation lawyer looking out for your best interests.

 If you are injured in an accident at work, by law you are entitled to two-thirds of your pre-injury average weekly wage for the time you are medically excused from work and your employer/workers’ compensation insurance company is responsible for paying for your medical treatment.
-If your injury is permanent, meaning you have a permanent disability, you may be entitled to additional compensation.
+If your injury is permanent, meaning you have a, you may be entitled to additional compensation.